-Regardless of how the Paladins ran the ball, they were successful, and the Gators will face a much steeper test next week.
+Regardless of how the Paladins ran the ball, however, they were successful, and the Gators will face a much steeper test next week.
 Florida has a chance to salvage this season with a win against Florida State, but expectations are low after Saturday’s performance.

 Win or lose next week, though, the Gators are bowl bound.
 Who would have thought that would ever be in doubt?